Error Rate Analysis and Low-Complexity Receiver Design for Zero-Padded AFDM: Simulation Results

-Fig.~\ref{fig:BER_AfdmVsOfdm_vmax1} illustrates the BER performance of {ZP-AFDM and ZP-OFDM systems employing the conventional MMSE, proposed low-complexity MMSE, and proposed MRC-TD detectors, as well as CPP-AFDM and CP-OFDM systems evaluated using the conventional MMSE detector.} {The systems are configured with QPSK modulation and $P=3$.} It can be observed that the proposed low-complexity MMSE detector {for ZP-AFDM achieves the same BER as its conventional counterpart, while a similar trend can be observed in ZP-OFDM.} In addition, {the proposed MRC-TD detector for ZP-AFDM is capable of achieving BER performance nearly identical to that of the conventional MMSE detector.} Moreover, both ZP-AFDM and CPP-AFDM significantly outperform their OFDM counterparts.
+Fig.~\ref{fig:BER_AfdmVsOfdm_vmax1} illustrates the BER performance of {ZP-AFDM and ZP-OFDM systems employing the conventional MMSE, proposed low-complexity MMSE, and proposed MRC-TD detectors, as well as CPP-AFDM and CP-OFDM systems using the conventional MMSE detector.} {The simulations are conducted with QPSK modulation under the Extended Vehicular A (EVA) channel model \cite{EVA_Channel_R1Add}.} It can be observed that the proposed low-complexity MMSE detector {for ZP-AFDM achieves the same BER as its conventional counterpart, while a similar trend can be observed in ZP-OFDM.} In addition, {the proposed MRC-TD detector for ZP-AFDM is capable of achieving BER performance nearly identical to that of the conventional MMSE detector.} Moreover, both ZP-AFDM and CPP-AFDM significantly outperform their OFDM counterparts. {In particular, at a BER of \(10^{-3}\), ZP-AFDM and CPP-AFDM provide approximately \(E_b/N_0\) gains of 3.81 dB and 3.82 dB over ZP-OFDM and CP-OFDM, respectively.}

-Fig.~\ref{fig:Complexity_DiffDetection} presents the {complexity of the conventional MMSE, proposed low-complexity MMSE, and proposed MRC-TD detectors, measured in terms of the number of multiplications.
-It can be seen that} the proposed low-complexity MMSE and MRC-TD detectors provide substantial complexity reductions while maintaining BER performance comparable to that of the conventional MMSE detector.